leangen/graphql-spqr/README.md

     UserService userService = new UserService(); //could also be injected by Spring or another framework GraphQLSchema schema = new GraphQLSchemaBuilder()
-        .withSingletonQuerySource(userService) //more services can be added the same way .build();
+        .withQuerySourceSingleton(userService) //more services can be added the same way .build();
     GraphQL graphQL = new GraphQL(schema);